 INNER CITY SYDNEY WOMEN’S TRANSITIONAL AND POST-RELEASE SERVICE

 Leah was born in Cambodia during the Khmer Rouge regime.
 Her parents were placed into forced labour camps and often feared for their lives.
-After Leah was born they sought asylum and spent ten months in a refugee camp in Thailand before settling in Australia in southwest Sydney.
+After Leah was born they sought asylum and spent 10 months in a refugee camp in Thailand before settling in Australia in south-west Sydney.
 Leah

 describes her childhood as emotionless, with no celebrations.
 Emphasis was placed on education from an early age and play was deemed unnecessary.